JoyRichardson/Living-in-Nashville/README.md

 * Discussed the best way to connect the database to the Machine Learning Model

-  ** Cleaned up the Database_Nashville branch and will merge to Main
+* Cleaned up the Database_Nashville branch and mergde to Main

-  ** Will merge the Machine_Learning_Model branch to Main
+* Merge the Machine_Learning_Model branch to Main

 * Connection of the model to the dataframe